acvgo/nvim/README.md

 this will (1) move into the cloned code, (2) change your branch to 'stable', (3) initiate a 'release' build, (4) move into the build directory, (5) package the build as a DEB file, and (6) then use Debian's package tool (dpkg) to install neovim on the system.
 This has the benefit of registering the application w/ dpkg and makes future version upgrades easily replaced without extra action.
 Finally, remove the repo
 `cd ~ && rm -rf neovim`

+## To Run Copilot
+Enter Insert Mode to get Copilot
+`:Copilot auth`
+Once authenticated, you can check with
+`:Copilot status`
+Other commands and documentation can be found at lua/docs/copilot.txt